cesar-douady/open-lmake/doc/quick_comparison.md

 - its recipe accesses a file which is not declared as a dependency.
 - a dependency has been modified while the target was being rebuilt.

-open-lmake handles all such cases:
+Open-lmake handles all such cases:
 - It is self-tracking, i.e. it handles correctly the modifications of its configuration.
 - It automatically tracks dependencies, leaving no room to the recipe to access files without open-lmake being aware of it.
 - It checks dependencies at the end of each job to ensure they were stable througout the whole execution.